-The System's funded status increased from 57.7% to 59.3%.
+The System's funded status decreased from 59.3% to 59.2%.

 The calculated City Contribution Rate is less than the normal cost and less than the Corridor Midpoint.
-However, because the System is less than 90% funded the City Contribution Rate is set equal to the Corridor Midpoint determined by the Initial RSVS at 8.36% of pay.
+However, because the System is less than 90% funded the City Contribution Rate is set equal to the Corridor Midpoint determined by the Initial RSVS at 8.41% of pay.

-There was an actuarial liability experience gain mostly due to a lower than assumed cost of living adjustment (to be paid in 2020) and fewer retirements and more terminations than expected.
-There was also an actuarial gain on assets.
-The liability gain layers established with this valuation and the prior valuations produce an annual amortization credit of 0.90%.
+There was a small actuarial liability experience gain mostly due to a lower than assumed cost of living adjustment (to be paid in 2021).
+However, there was an actuarial loss on assets.
+Combined these resulted in a liability loss layer being established for fiscal year end 2020.
+The liability loss layer from this year's valuation in combination with the liability gain layers from the prior years' valuations, produce a net annual amortization credit of 0.55%.